EdwardAngert/coder/docs/tutorials/quickstart.md

    If your Coder server is on a network or cloud device, locate the message in your terminal that reads, `View the Web UI: https://<CUSTOM-STRING>.<TUNNEL>.try.coder.app`.
-   The server begins to stream logs immediately, you might have to scroll up to find it.
+   The server begins to stream logs immediately and you might have to scroll up to find it.

 1. On the **Welcome to Coder** page, enter the information to create an admin user, then select **Create account**.